 Student Loan Types

-There are two main categories for student loans:
+There are two main categories for student loans: federal and private student loans.

 The following are the federal student loan options offered:

 • Direct Unsubsidized Loans: available to eligible undergraduates and graduate students regardless of financial needs.
+Student borrowers are responsible for paying all of the accrued interest on unsubsidized student loans.

 • Direct PLUS Loans: available to eligible parents of undergraduate students and to graduate or professional students.